simonmicro/Dear-Templates/ASM/README.md

 .ORG $0100 ; Now set the "cursor" to address 0100
 array2: .DB 1, 2, 3, 4 ; Put this values into the PROGMEM
 ```

-### Note ###
-This code has been tested and developed with the [Atmel Studio 7.0](http://studio.download.atmel.com/7.0.2397/as-installer-7.0.2397-full.exe) for an ATMEGA16 chip.
-You should also consult the instruction manual from [here](http://ww1.microchip.com/downloads/en/devicedoc/atmel-0856-avr-instruction-set-manual.pdf)!